Long-term care, or "LTC," refers to insurance, programs, and services geared toward helping older adults with the basic activities of daily living.

 Who Needs LTC?

-Factors that may increase or decrease your chances for requiring LTC include:
+Factors that may increase or decrease your chances of requiring LTC include:

 Who Pays for LTC?